seanbradley/naming_conventions/README.md

 ###ENVIRONMENTS

-We have only four types of environments.
+We have only four types of specific environments.
 Each licensee may have more than one environment.
+Hence, within each licensee genus, are several environment species.

 LOCAL--exists only on developers' workstations
 DEMO--a demonstration environment in AWS
 DEV--a staging environment in AWS
 PROD--a production environment in AWS

+###COMBINE THEM BOTH

 Combine the Licensee name and Purpose of the Environment name, separating each with a dash, to create a discrete identifier for any given environment...